tvisham/Gymnasium-Rental-Website/README.md

 Below are screenshots demonstrating the website's main features and user interface.
 (Screenshots will be added soon.)

 ## Contact
-For questions or feedback, please contact the repository owner via GitHub.
+For questions or feedback to colloborate, please contact me via GitHub.

 ---
 *Thank you for using the JHS Gymnasium Rental Website!*